 From IIT to LeT: Top quotes by Sushma Swaraj

-New Delhi, Aug 07: Veteran politician Sushma Swaraj passed away Tuesday night following a heart attack.
+New Delhi, Aug 07: Veteran politician Sushma Swaraj passed away on Tuesday night following a heart attack.
 She was a a great statesman, eloquent orator, efficient administrator, fellow parliamentarian and above all a kind hearted person.

 Swaraj who had earned a formidable reputation in helping overseas Indians in distress is also known for her fierce speeches against the opposition.